 The ViBe Creative District serves as a vibrant center for various creative industries in Virginia Beach's Oceanfront District and encourages local creatives to inspire each other, their crafts and their community.
 Locals and visitors can soak in the ViBes at one of the district's monthly First Fridays and watch homegrown ideas come to life or experience the weekly Old Beach Farmers Market for unmatched local flavor.

 To make your taste buds sing, stop by ViBe restaurants like Commune, Hearth, The Beach Bully and Esoteric.
-Housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune and Roost Flowers.
+Housed in a 1920s-era building on the Virginia Beach Historical Registry, Esoteric is serving up European-influenced fare using local ingredients, many of them sourced from its on-site garden, which it shares with Commune.
 The outdoor seating is draped in string lights and overlooks the garden.
 How’s that for knowing where your food came from?

 While you can find all manners of artwork within the quaint shops and coffeehouses that comprise the area, the ViBe District is a work of art in and of itself.
 Look no further than the murals, most of which were done by local artists, that fill the ViBe and the Oceanfront with wonder and color.
 Take the ViBe Mural Walking Tour, an easy, one-mile walking tour, to capture shots for an unbeatable Instagram slideshow.